 How tough?
 Easy–moderate – with some tasty undulations

-Umbria is a rolling, ravishing ripple of vines, orchards, olive groves and cypress trees fl anking time-warp hilltop towns.
-And while ‘rolling’ might sound ominous, don’t fear: a modicum of fi tness should see you happily wending along its country roads – which are generally quieter than those in neighbouring Tuscany (e-bikes available).
-Try a 150km-ish loop from Perugia, via saintly Assisi, well-preserved Spello and walled Spoleto – you can always get o and push for the short climbs to steeper towns.
+Umbria is a rolling, ravishing ripple of vines, orchards, olive groves and cypress trees flanking time-warp hilltop towns.
+And while ‘rolling’ might sound ominous, don’t fear: a modicum of fitness should see you happily wending along its country roads – which are generally quieter than those in neighbouring Tuscany (e-bikes available).
+Try a 150km-ish loop from Perugia, via saintly Assisi, well-preserved Spello and walled Spoleto – you can always get off and push for the short climbs to steeper towns.

-That said, you’ll want to work up an appetite; sample regional specialities, from umbrici pasta and Norcia prosciutto to glasses of crisp white Orvieto, en route.
+That said, you’ll want to work up an appetite; sample regional specialities en route, from umbrici pasta and Norcia prosciutto to glasses of crisp white Orvieto.

 Also try: Emilia-Romagna.
 This Italian region, encompassing Bologna, Ravenna and some of the Adriatic coast, is famous among foodies and incredibly flat.

 How tough?
 Easy – gradients never exceed 2%

 Cycling across Canada is best left to hardcore bikers.
 Cycling across Canada’s smallest province, however, is open to all, thanks to the Confederation Trail.
 After Prince Edward Islands’ (PEI) railway network was abandoned in 1989, the tracks were repurposed into 435km of paths, open to cyclists, walkers and snowmobilers.